NikolaiRadke/Noko/README.md

 **Diary**
 *15.04.2016* - Finished the German technical building instructions!
-Now spellchecking.
 *14.04.2016* - NOKO is back to life.
 Phew.
 Only a small bug.
 *14.04.2016* - Wrtiing instructions while NOKO is in hospital.
 *13.04.2016* - Damn!
 A short circuit on the small board.
 Wiki must wait...